San Joaquin Bridge / State Route 99 BAT Surveys

-In partnership with Caltrans District 6 and MCM Construction, QK provided the inspection of the bridge over the San Joaquin River at Highway 99 for its potential to support individual bats and maternity colonies of bats, identify the bat species using the bridge using visual surveys and acoustic monitoring methods, installed bat exclusion devices under the bridge that spanned approximately 1,000 feet and was up to 150 above ground, and monitored and repaired exclusion devices.
+The bridge crossing the San Joaquin River at Highway 99 needed retrofit.
+Working in partnership with Caltrans District 6 and MCM Construction, QK provided biological inspection of the bridge for its potential to support individual and maternity colonies of bats.
+Our work included identification of bat species using the bridge utilizing visual surveys and acoustic monitoring methods, installation of bat exclusion devices under the bridge that spanned approximately 1,000-feet, 150-feet above ground, and monitoring and repair of exclusion devices.

-QK first conducted visual and acoustical identifications of the species of bats that use the bridge and identified areas of the bridge that were, and could be, used by bats.
-During a period when the population of bats was at a seasonal minimum (prior to the return of migratory species), exclusion devices were installed.
-The timing of the demolition was scheduled to coincide with the lower abundance of bats.
-Large man-lifts were employed and expert operators were used to ameliorate safety risks during the installation of the exclusion devices.
-The installed exclusion devices were monitored at night when construction was not occurring and when bats are active.
-All defects or failures of exclusion devices were repaired as soon as identified to prohibit bats from re-invading.
+Initial work was conducted during a period when the population of bats was at a seasonal minimum (prior to the return of migratory species), and the timing of the demolition was scheduled to coincide with the lower abundance of bats.
+Professionally operated boom-lifts were used to mitigate safety risks during the installation of the exclusion devices, and the installed exclusion devices were monitored at night when bats are active.